 The candidate has to:

-• Answer 9 questions with multiple choice on 3 different texts.
-4 tasks 9 questions about texts, with multiple choice.
+• Answer 9 multiple choice questions on 3 different texts.
+There are 4 tasks with 9 multiple choice questions about texts.

 • Link a series of fragmented sentences.

-The candidate will have 4 tasks based on four recordings, 25 questions with multiple choice.
-The 4 tasks given are based on global ideas and simple sentences.
+The candidate will complete 4 tasks based on four recordings, 25 questions with multiple choice.
+The 4 tasks given are based on general ideas and simple sentences.

-The candidate has to do two writing tasks, including one of 30 words.
+The candidate has to do two writing tasks, one consisting of 30 words.

 • Oral introduction of the candidate